 • Boosted immune system — Fruits and vegetables are high in vitamins and minerals, so consuming more of each can help improve your immune system.

-• Improved digestion — Fruits and vegetables are also full of fiber, which can aid digestion, help you maintain regular bowel movements, and improve gut health.
+• Improved digestion — Fruits and vegetables are also full of fiber, which can help support a healthy digestive system, help you maintain regular bowel movements, and improve gut health.

 • Increased energy — Healthier foods, including fruits and veggies, can provide steady energy that lasts throughout the day, reducing the likelihood of a midday crash that may happen after eating junk food, especially foods that are high in processed sugar.